 If you think moving files and data to the cloud means cloud-native, you’re wrong!
 Cloud-native is so much more than that.
-In this blog, we explain what exactly "cloud-native" means and why it is beneficial for digital commerce.
+In this article, we explain what exactly "cloud-native" means and how it is beneficial for digital commerce.

 Benefits of cloud-native commerce

-The most prominent benefit of cloud computing is access to files, no matter where you are.
-Local devices or additional servers are superfluous.
-Cloud-native platforms not only save money, they go one step further: they are created in the cloud itself and are therefore part of a “cloud ecosystem”.
 All applications and services are not just hosted on the cloud, they are developed in the cloud and can publish or receive events.
 The commercetools founders embraced this principle right from the start and built the commercetools platform cloud-native from the ground up.
 It’s no coincidence that all processes run in the cloud here — from the development environment, to testing, to the microservices that make commercetools so unique.
-We even deleted the term “server” from our vocabulary.

 Limitless in the cloud

 With a cloud-native system, digital marketing teams can get creative.
 New offers, promotions and even workflows can be implemented quickly and easily.
-This in turn leads to faster reaction time and shorter time-to-market with unlimited scalability.
-In practice, this means that commerce teams can simply try out an idea and check its suitability before having to work out every detail.
-Another major benefit of a cloud-native platform is the ability to handle extreme (or even high) spikes in sales due to seasonal traffic or highly successful promotions.
+Another major benefit of a cloud-native platform is the ability to handle extreme (or even high) spikes in online sales due to seasonal traffic or highly successful promotions.
 The system scales automatically to accommodate the increase.

-In today’s ‘insta-world’, fast reaction times can make a major difference in conversions.
+In today’s "insta-world," fast reaction times can make a major difference in conversions.
 With a cloud-native platform, response times of <100 milliseconds per request can be achieved.
-Innovations such as VR shopping can be tested and put online with outstanding speed.
+Innovations such as VR/AR (virtual/augmented reality) shopping can be tested and put online with outstanding speed.

-The decision to select a cloud-native architecture is, therefore, a critical step in a successful e-commerce strategy.
-In combination with microservices and API interfaces, the commercetools platform allows retailers, brands and manufacturers to stay ahead of the inevitable changes in commerce.
+The decision to select a cloud-native architecture is therefore a critical step in a successful eCommerce strategy.
+In combination with microservices, API interfaces and headless commerce, the commercetools solution allows retailers, brands and manufacturers to stay ahead of the inevitable changes in commerce.
 Isn’t that what you should expect from a next-generation commerce platform?